c42f/tinyformat/README.rst

 Or, why did I reinvent this particularly well studied wheel?

-Nearly every program needs text formatting in some form but in most cases such formatting is *incidental* to the main purpose of the program.
+Nearly every program needs text formatting in some form but in many cases such formatting is *incidental* to the main purpose of the program.
 In these cases, you really want a library which is simple to use but as lightweight as possible.